-A portion of your account assets that we manage may be invested in mutual funds and/or ETFs, including the Steward Funds.
-All mutual funds incur certain expenses that are borne by their shareholders; these expenses include fees for investment advice, portfolio administration, shareholder servicing, and in the case of funds that have adopted distribution plans under SEC Rule 12b-1, distribution and marketing.
+A portion of your account assets that we manage may be invested in mutual funds and/or ETFs, including the Crossmark ETFs and Steward Funds.
+The Steward Funds incur certain expenses that are borne by their shareholders; these expenses include fees for investment advice, portfolio administration, shareholder servicing, and in the case of funds that have adopted distribution plans under SEC Rule 12b-1, distribution and marketing.
 Details regarding these fees can be found in each fund's prospectus and statement of additional information.
 With respect to the Steward Funds, some of these fees are paid to Crossmark and its affiliates.
+The Crossmark ETFs utilize a unitary management fee, with Crossmark paying all fund operating expenses out of the fee.

-Advisory clients invested in the Steward Funds are generally subject to the management fee charged by the applicable Steward Fund, in addition to Crossmark's advisory fee.
+Advisory clients invested in the Crossmark ETFs or the Steward Funds are generally subject to the management fee charged by the applicable fund in addition to Crossmark's advisory fee.
 No mutual fund fees are credited against the advisory fee being charged by Crossmark to manage your account, but the overall level of fees being incurred by you is considered in the selection of appropriate investments for your account.